HaydenDekker/calendar-home/README.md

 - deploy/setenv.sh - Jenkins pipline calls this each build to configure the server env with the new build.
 - deploy/Jenkinsfile - File defining jenkins pipeline.

-Environment Manual Tasks
+Deployment Environment Manual Tasks

 - Add secrets to hosts /etc/environment file that is used by calendar.service
 - APP_REDIRECT_URI_SIGNIN - redirection uri to be provided to auth server.
 - APP_SECRET_KEY - secret key of auth server.